-The effects depend on how long their exposure to chemicals and the amount ingested.
-When you intake large volumes of chlorinated water, it could slow down regular brain activity.
-Also, develop heart diseases, liver or kidney cancer, unconsciousness, or even death.
+The effects depend on how long they are exposed to chemicals and the amount ingested.
+For example, ingesting large chlorinated water could slow down regular brain activity.

 Though chlorinating water seems to be a good method, not everybody can tolerate the aggressiveness of such chemicals.
 It may even become hazardous rather helpful.
 The most common complaint the majority have is developing chlorine allergies.